dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 ## The Takeaway

-In all cases, we end up reducing the hard (or sometimes impossible) problem of computing a real integral using calculus in $\R$ to what are essentially algebra problems in $\C$, primarily the manipulation of polynomials and roots of unity.
+In all cases, we end up reducing the hard (or sometimes impossible) problem of computing a real integral using calculus in $\RR$ to what are essentially algebra problems in $\C$, primarily the manipulation of polynomials and roots of unity.
 Although these techniques may seem quite involved at first glance, a bit of practice makes them fast enough to rival the standard set of single variable real calculus techniques.

 # Example 2: Integrals Containing Trig Functions